Pygmalions/InjectionExpert/InjectionExpert/README.md

 featuring dynamic code generation for high performance and flexibility.
 It supports constructor and member injection, generic type resolution, and advanced configuration options.

+Compared to `Microsoft.Extensions.DependencyInjection`,
+this library offers more flexibility by allowing dynamically adding injections.
+This library has good compatibility with `Microsoft.Extensions.DependencyInjection`, `IInjectionProvider` of this library can be easily adapted to `IServiceProvider`, and vice versa.

 ## Key Concepts

 - **InjectionContainer**: The registry for dependencies.